 Opening Night Reception and Music

-First 100 ticket purchasers recieve an exclusive invite
+First 100 ticket purchasers receive an exclusive invitation

 to the opening night reception